Skip to content

 List of Texas Milkweeds

-1. Clasping Milkweed (Asclepias amplexicaulis), a Texas Milkweed for Dry Soils
+1. Clasping Milkweed (Asclepias amplexicaulis), a Milkweed for Dry Soils

-Clasping Milkweed (Asclepias amplexicaulis): This Texas milkweed is native in the central and eastern counties of the state (Kartesz 2015).
-In the wild, Clasping milkweed grows in dry woodlands, prairies, meadows, and roadsides having sandy or gravelly soil.
+Clasping Milkweed (Asclepias amplexicaulis): Clasping milkweed is native in the central and eastern counties of Texas (Kartesz 2015).
+In the wild, this milkweed grows in dry woodlands, prairies, meadows, and roadsides having sandy or gravelly soil.
 Growing up to 3 feet tall, this plant has greenish-pink, red, brown, to purple flowers that bloom from March to September.

-In a garden setting, clasping milkweed is hardy in zones 3-9 and can be grown in places with full sun to part-shade having dry sandy soil.
-Seeds for clasping milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+In a Texas butterfly garden, clasping milkweed is hardy in zones 3-9 and can be grown in places with full sun to part-shade having dry sandy soil.
+Seeds of clasping milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.

 Plant of clasping milkweed (Asclepias amplexicaulis) with pink flowers in a wooded area.